How to start a farm business

 What does the farming industry look like today?

-Farming incomes were hit hard by the start of the coronavirus pandemic, and they have struggled to recover since.
+Farming incomes were hit hard by the start of the COVID-19 pandemic, and have struggled to recover since.

 Training and regulations